cosmicqbit/Learn-Linux/README.md

 ## Shell / Bash Scripting
 - [Shellscript.sh](https://www.shellscript.sh/)
 ---
-⭐️ Start this repo if you like it & If you want to contribute feel free to request a PR.
+### ⭐️ Start this repo if you like it & feel free to request a PR.